-There are potential problems, namely that minority shareholders remain and more funds are needed to obtain control of the target in an issue of new stock than in a stock purchase.
-The issue of new stock is available to foreign companies.
+There are potential problems with this method, namely that minority shareholders remain and that more funds are needed to obtain control of the target in an issue of new stock than in a stock purchase.
+The issue of new stock is a method available to foreign companies.

-The issue of new stock requires a decision by the target's board, and therefore cannot be used in a hostile bid.
-In addition, in the case where a listed company issues new shares comprising 25% or more of the issued shares or it is expected that the company's controlling shareholder will change due to the issuance, the company must obtain either of the following (Article 432, Security Listing Regulations):
+The issue of new stock requires a decision by the target's board and therefore cannot be used in a hostile bid.
+In addition, where a listed company issues new shares comprising 25% or more of the issued shares or it is expected that the company's controlling shareholder will change due to the issuance, the company must obtain either of the following (Article 432, Security Listing Regulations):